-- To maintain an informative and up to date "College & Career Counseling Center". - To oversee visits to colleges and from college representatives; and to coordinate visits and fairs with area business representing various sectors of business and industry. - To perform other duties as assigned by the Dean of School. - To support the school, its students, its leadership team, and school community.
+• To maintain and expand an attractive, informative, and up to date "College & Career Counseling Center".

+- To oversee visits to colleges and from college representatives. - To coordinate visits and fairs with area business representing various sectors of business and industry. - To represent the school at relevant state and national conferences and workshops. - To perform other duties as assigned by the Dean of School. - To support the school, its students, its leadership team, and school community.